Jidraf/JID-S-PASSWORD-GENERATOR/README.md

 2. SOLUTION STATEMENT

 To avoid this as a software developer, I’ve decided to create a password generator website that can help society protect the security of their personal and professional email accounts, social network accounts, WiFi encryption, banking and financial and saving accounts.
-A passphrase generator will save you the trouble of having to think about a strong password yoursel
+A passphrase generator will save you the trouble of having to think about a strong password yourself

 3. DESIGN ARCHITECTURE :
 https://www.figma.com/file/YogQO8UPbTdXuVf0tOJquy/Untitled